SeanE15/Programming_for_data_analysis_II/README.md

 [2] Type pip install jupyterlab and press enter.

-[3] Follow the steps below to runthe notebook.
+[3] Follow the steps below to run the notebook.

 Please see the official [Installation](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) of Jupyter Lab page if you are having issues.